patfiaux/RELICS/README.md

 # alternatively use: analysis.specs$glmm_negativeTraining <- c('chr', 'neg') to include everything except positives as negatives
 ```

-Sepcify the method to use as RELICS
+Specify the method to use as RELICS
 ```
 analysis.specs$Method <- 'RELICS-search'
 ```

 Depending on the CRISPR system used the range of effect is different.
-We recommned setting the range to 20bp for `CRISPRcas9`, 1000bp for `CRISPRi` and `CRISPRa`.
+We recommend setting the range to 20bp for `CRISPRcas9`, 1000bp for `CRISPRi` and `CRISPRa`.
+Note that the effect range is added to the positions specified in the info file.
+If the effect range is already included in the positions of the info file then it should be set to 0 here.

 In case of a `dualCRISPR` system an arbitrary `crisprEffectRange` can be specified as RELICS will automatically use the deletion range between guide 1 and guide 2 as effect range.
 ```
 analysis.specs$crisprSystem <- 'CRISPRi' # other potions: CRISPRcas9, CRISPRa, dualCRISPR
 analysis.specs$crisprEffectRange <- 1000
 ```

 Once you have your flags set, create a specification file using the `write_specs_file()` function.
-The two arguments it takes are the list with flags you just set and the name of the file
+The two arguments it takes are the list with flags you just set and the name of the file (.txt will be added automatically so don' include that)
 ```
-write_specs_file(analysis.specs, 'Type_3_analysis_specs.txt')
+write_specs_file(analysis.specs, 'Type_3_exampleSim_specs')
 ```

 ### 3. Run RELICS
 Once you have your specification file set up simply use the `analyze_data()` function to start the RELICS analysis:
 ```
-analyze_data('Type_3_analysis_specs.txt')
+analyze_data('Type_3_exampleSim_specs.txt') # or whatever you named your spec. file
 ```

 ### 3. Ouput files